harche/konflux-ops/README.md

 ```

 This clones (or reuses) `git@gitlab.cee.redhat.com:releng/konflux-release-data.git` to `/tmp/konflux-release-data` (configurable with `--workdir`), collects cluster/namespace details,
 assigns admins/contributors/maintainers/codeowners, and executes `tenants-config/add-namespace.sh create`.
-Once finished
+After the tenant manifests are generated, the CLI automatically runs
-it prints the follow-up steps (review the diff, commit, push, open an MR) so the namespace is provisioned via GitOps.
+`tenants-config/build-manifests.sh` so the `auto-generated/` content stays in sync.
+A summary of the next GitOps steps (review, commit, push, open an MR) is printed at the end.

 ### 2. Configure resources inside an existing tenant

-- `konflux-ops tenant configure component` – add an Application/Component/ImageRepository definition.
+- `konflux-ops tenant configure component add` – add an Application/Component/ImageRepository definition.
 Defaults are
-  autodetected from `.tekton/` and you can optionally apply the config or update Pipelines-as-Code.
+  autodetected from `.tekton/` and you can choose whether to update Pipelines-as-Code after writing the YAML snippet.
+- `konflux-ops tenant configure component add-fbc` – generate ReleasePlan/ReleasePlanAdmission pairs for File-Based Catalog (FBC) releases (stage/prod, version labels, etc.).
 - `konflux-ops tenant configure release` – generate ReleasePlan and ReleasePlanAdmission manifests.
 - `konflux-ops tenant configure secret` – scaffold Secrets with either base64 `data` or plaintext `stringData` keys.
 - `konflux-ops tenant configure wizard` – run the end-to-end workflow (components + releases) in one session.

-Every subcommand emits YAML snippets (`konflux-*.yaml` by default) that you can commit to the GitOps repository or apply
+Every subcommand emits YAML snippets (`konflux-*.yaml` by default) that you can copy into the GitOps repository.
-with `konflux-ops apply-config`.

 ### 3. Operational helpers